 Build credit with fixed installments.

 Your entire payment history is reported to major credit bureaus, meaning you can build credit history with on-time repayment.
 You can repay early at any time with no penalty.

 What We Offer

-NetCredit and our lending partner, Republic Bank & Trust Company, Member FDIC, offer online installment loans up to $10,000.* We also offer lines of credit up to $4,500, which — as a form of revolving credit — are great for covering unexpected expenses as they arise.
+NetCredit and lending partner banks offer online installment loans up to $10,000.
+We also offer lines of credit up to $4,500, which — as a form of revolving credit — are great for covering unexpected expenses as they arise.

 Depending on your application and the state where you live, you might qualify for one or both of our lending products.
 Head to the Rates & Terms for more details and to learn what's offered in your state.